MakeSchool-Tutorials/Git-to-Know-Branching/P00-Branching/content.md

 # Step 2 - Create a Local Clone

 > [action]
 > On your **local** machine, `cd` to the project directory.
 In git, this is known as your **working directory**, which was created when you executed `git clone` at the beginning of the project.
 Clone the remote repository you made in Step 1.
+Initialize the repo with a `README` file.
 >
 ```bash
 $ cd ~/dev/repos